The Integrated Atlas of Mental Health, Alcohol and other Drugs (AoD) – Western Australia (the Atlas)

 WAPHA in partnership with the Mental Health Commission of WA (MHC) is at the stage of finalising WA’s first comprehensive Mental Health Atlas.
 On its completion, WA will be the first state in Australia to map and document all government funded and not-for-profit services in the mental health and AOD sectors.

-The Atlas will be divided into two discrete stand-alone Atlases – Metro and Country.
+The Atlas will be divided into four (4) discrete stand-alone Atlases – Perth North, Perth South, Country and Kimberley.

 Hospital Transition Pathways Project (HTP)